andkhong/react-typescript-apollo/README.md

 1. React-Dates (133kb)
     i.
 Calendar Date Picking
     ii.
 Maintained & owned by AirBnB
-    iii.
-Moment is a major dependecy.
-Had to include it, but as long it is not used elsewhere in the app, it will not bundled! iv.
-DO NOT USE MOMENT ANYWHERE EXCEPT WITHIN THE CALENDAR COMPONENT
-    v.
-DO NOT USE MOMENT ANYWHERE EXCEPT WITHIN THE CALENDAR COMPONENT
 2. React-Slick (10.5 kb)
     i.
 Well maintained, optimized slider
     ii.
 Easy to integrate and use